 On-going, live incidents on Brmbl.io

-For on-going, live site incidents on Brmbl.io, updates are provided by the SIMOC/CMOC through our status site to http://status.brmbl.io/ and the @brmbl_io_status twitter handle.
+For on-going, live site incidents on Brmbl.io, updates are provided by the SIMOC/CMOC through our status site to http://status.brmbl.io/ .

 External statements and other public, official communications

-Depending on scope, impact or risk associated with the incident, our Corporate Communications and Marketing team may determine that additional outreach is necessary.
-Any official statements about the security incident would be made by Bramble’s Director of Corporate Communications, VP of Corporate Marketing, CMO or VP of Security.
+Depending on scope, impact or risk associated with the incident, our Marketing team may determine that additional outreach is necessary.
+Any official statements about the security incident would be made by Bramble’s CEO, COO or VP of Marketing.

 Process for security incident response, external communications